China Resources in talks to take Sihuan Pharma private at $3 bln valuation -sources

 Che has a 36.2% stake, according to the company's 2021 annual report.
 China Resources does not currently own Sihuan shares, said the sources, who declined to be identified as the companies have not disclosed the discussions.

+Shares of Sihuan soared as much as 24% on Thursday after Reuters reported the plan but only finished 3.5% higher.

-China Resources and Sihuan did not respond to a request for comment.
-Che also did not respond to a request for comment made via Sihuan.
+China Resources declined to comment and Che did not respond to a request for comment made via Sihuan.

+Sihuan said in a statement that "there is no plan to privatize the group" but did not directly address a query about whether Che and China Resources were in talks to take the company private.

 China Resources and Che aim to eventually list Sihuan on the mainland to take advantage of higher valuations there, one of the sources said.